Voxi0/Zong/README.md

 - And any other platforms that Zig and Raylib supports that I'm unaware of.

 ### How to Build
-The ideal way to build and run Zong is to (install Nix)[https://nixos.org/download/] on your system and enter the development environment by using the command ''nix develop'' in the root of the project directory.
-Then run ''zig build run'' to build and run the project.
+The ideal way to build and run Zong is to [install Nix](https://nixos.org/download/) on your system and enter the development environment by using the command `nix develop` in the root of the project directory.
+Then run `zig build run` to build and run the project.

 Pass whatever flags you wish in order to choose what target to compile for and the optimization mode.
 Learn more about this from
-(here)[https://ziglang.org/learn/build-system/] as I have no intentions to teach you about Nix and the Zig build system.
+[here](https://ziglang.org/learn/build-system/) as I have no intentions to teach you about Nix and the Zig build system.